ArsenalPay/Prestashop-ArsenalPay-CMS/README.md

  * Supports two languages (Russian, English).

 ## How to install
-1. Download the ArsenalPay payment module from http://github...
+1. Download the ArsenalPay payment module from `https://github.com/ArsenalPay/Prestashop-ArsenalPay-CMS`
-2. Upload the **arsenalpay** directory to your PrestaShop **modules** directory
+2. Upload the **arsenalpay** directory from the archive to your PrestaShop **modules** directory
 2. Login to the PrestaShop admin section
 3. Go to **Modules** under **Modules** on the left side menu
 3. Find **ArsenalPay** in the list of extensions